The Forgotten History of the Jewish, Anti-Zionist Left

 Anti-Zionists argue that this brutal reality is not just the product of a right-wing government or failure to effectively procure a two-state solution.
 Rather, it stems from the modern Zionist project itself, one established in a colonial context, and fundamentally reliant on ethnic cleansing and violent domination of Palestinian people.
 Jews around the world are among those who call themselves anti-Zionists, and who vociferously object to the claim that the state of Israel represents the will—or interests—of Jewish people.

 In These Times spoke with Benjamin Balthaser, an associate professor of multiethnic literature at Indiana University at South Bend.
 His recent article, “When Anti-Zionism Was Jewish: Jewish Racial Subjectivity and the Anti-Imperialist Literary Left from the Great Depression to the Cold War,” examines the erased history of anti-Zionism among the Jewish, working-class left in the 1930s and ‘40s.
-Balthaser is the author of a book of poems about the old Jewish Left called Dedication, and an academic monograph titled Anti-Imperialist Modernism.
-His forthcoming book is about Jewish Marxists, socialist thought and anti-Zionism in the 20th century.
+Balthaser is the author of a book of poems about the old Jewish left called Dedication, and an academic monograph titled Anti-Imperialist Modernism.
+He is working on a book about Jewish Marxists, socialist thought and anti-Zionism in the 20th century.

 Sarah Lazare: Can you please explain what the ideology of Zionism is?
 Who developed it and when?